Personalization With Conversation Media Marketing - Where Your Next Billion Consumers Will Come From

 There are many other ways personalization is being used and we will know them in a while.

-But First let’s start with the definition
+But First, let’s start with the definition

 Personalization is not just about recommendations that you get from Amazon, Hulu, Netflix, Spotify, etc.

-The things mentioned above have become a pertinent part of our lives in the past decade
+Recommendation engines and such keyboard apps have become a pertinent part of our lives in the past decade

 Letting the users personalize